-The team selected to lead the technology transfer project can make or break its success.
-No two transfers are identical, but teams with technology transfer experience can be more assured of what's ahead, applying lessons learned from past transfers to their strategy for any new project.

-When companies reflect on these lessons and leverage the expertise and scale from their network, they can customize new project plans proactively, de-risk the project based on prior learnings, avoid repeat mistakes, and arm team members with the right tools to work toward a flawless execution.
+The team selected to lead the technology transfer project makes or breaks the success of the project.
+No two transfers are identical, but teams with technology transfer experience can use lessons learned from past transfers to form their strategy for any new project.
+When companies internalize lessons learned from each transfer and can leverage the expertise and scale from their network, they can customize new project plans proactively, de-risk the project based on prior learnings, avoid repeat mistakes, and arm team members with the right tools to work toward a flawless execution.

-When project teams are inexperienced, every element of the technology transfer can suffer, due to insufficient planning and alignment.
-It is critically important that each member of the team reliably completes their assigned tasks to meet the project timeline and proactively communicates any obstacles that arise and need support.
-At project kickoff, both partners (pharma company and its CDMO) should discuss preferred ways of working, including communication preferences, how to escalate issues, how to share information, how to perform the knowledge transfer, and how to best keep everyone up to date, each step of the way.
+When project teams are inexperienced, all elements of the technology transfer have the potential to suffer as a result of insufficient planning and alignment.
+It is critically important that each member of the team reliably complete their assigned tasks to meet the project timeline and proactively communicate any obstacles that arise and need support.
+At project kickoff, both companies should discuss preferred ways of working, including communication preferences, how to escalate issues, how to share information, how to perform the knowledge transfer, and how to best keep everyone up-to-date each step of the way.